Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 At Bravo!
 Tutoring, we know that kids who struggle to learn are usually hands-on or tactile learners.

 This means they learn best by “doing” instead of “seeing” or “hearing”.
-Schools typically rely primarily on the lecture format, which is auditory-based, to rely information to students.
-They add in a visual component as back up, but rarely include the tactile component.
+Schools typically rely primarily on the lecture format to relay information to students.
+This is auditory-based and leaves children who learn differently than through auditory means out in the cold.
+Teachers might add in a visual component as back up but rarely include the tactile component.

 This makes it hard for kids who struggle with dyslexia, dysgraphia, dyscalculia, ADD/ADHD, or autism to learn.
-When a multisensory approach is taken, kids get to use all three senses — hearing, seeing, and doing — to learn.
+Even a child who is a bit behind can struggle to learn in this atmosphere.
+When a multisensory approach is taken, kids get to use all three senses – hearing, seeing, and doing – to learn.

 Visual Processing Skills Help Your Child Perceive Information Correctly